CUHK-UAS-FUNDAMENTAL/open-source-SLAM-package/README.md

 ## 5. Quick Test

-### 5.1 Test with PX4 Fundmental  Simulator
+### 5.1 Test with PX4 Fundamental  Simulator

-The PX4 Fundmental  Simulator is a UAV simulator developed by [yizhou Chen 陈奕州](https://github.com/JINXER000).
-If you are not  familiar with this simulator, I recommend that you get start with this [wiki](https://github.com/JINXER000/FundamentalSimulatorPX4/wiki).
+The PX4 Fundamental  Simulator is a UAV simulator developed by [yizhou Chen 陈奕州](https://github.com/JINXER000).
+If you are not familiar with this simulator, I recommend that you get to start with this [wiki](https://github.com/JINXER000/FundamentalSimulatorPX4/wiki).
 Now,  the simulator is still under revision.
 More details can be seen [here](https://github.com/CUHK-UAS-FUNDAMENTAL/FundamentalSimulatorPX4/tree/xtdrone/gzx_dev).

 ![simulator environment](https://user-images.githubusercontent.com/58619142/182297052-886127c5-dbb1-455f-8755-402507335062.png)

 <div align="center">
-Figure 2:  PX4 fundmental  simulator
+Figure 2:  a factory environment in PX4 fundamental simulator
 </div>

-Users can remote control a small drone to explore simulation environment(e.g., a factory).
-Meanwhile, the pose of UAV and a point cloud map incremently constucted will be outputed by SLAM algorithms.
+Users can remotely control a small drone to explore a simulation environment(e.g., a factory).
+Meanwhile, the pose of UAV and a point cloud map incrementally constructed will be output by SLAM algorithms.
 The program runs in the following order:

 1. start the PX4 simulator
 ```bash